mic-mco/janus-mco-kb/en/automation/cloudmc_rest_api.md

 ---
-title: "CloudMC API"
+title: "Tigo MCO API"
-slug: cloudmc-api
+slug: tigomco-api
 ---

 This article introduces the TIGO MCO REST API and provides details on how to access it.